quintel/documentation/modules/merit_order/Storage_planning.markdown

 ## Deliverables

 * A comprehensive study of storage/conversion options.
+For technology characterization, see https://github.com/quintel/documentation/blob/master/modules/merit_order/technology%20characterization.markdown

 * A 'Storage' slide where the user has options of dealing with excess electricity production.
 Most likely we will give the user the option to set